Karamea Aerodrome: Establishment of aerodrome

 An aerodrome at Karamea was initially investigated in 1935 as part of a major government programme of airfield development in the South Island, made possible by the engagement of unemployed men.
 On 12 November 1940, a notice was published proposing the taking of land under the Public Works Act 1929 for the construction of an aerodrome.

 In 1943, the Karamea aerodrome was included in a West Coast air service on an "as-required" basis, but subject to the ground conditions at the aerodrome being suitable.
 At that time, the field could not be used in all weathers, and required further drainage.
 In October 1965, the aerodrome received a government grant for the costs of extending the runway from 2500 ft to 3100 ft, to help improve air services and reduce the isolation of the Karamea region.

 In 2016, the aerodrome applied to the Buller District Council for funding an upgrade of the runway.
 The Chair of the Karamea Aerodrome noted that the airport was run by volunteers, and that an air service was vital for the community because it was regularly cut-off by slips on the only access road into Karamea.

 Operations

-In 1978, there was a disturbance at the airport when around 100 residents prevented the departure of a light plane carrying the Medical Office of Health at Nelson, in protest against the lack of commitments to improving health facilities in the town.
+In 1978, there was a disturbance at the airport when around 100 residents prevented the departure of a light plane carrying the Medical Officer of Health at Nelson, in protest against the lack of commitments to improving health facilities in the town.

 The aerodrome is currently managed and operated by Karamea Aerodrome Inc, established in October 1989.

 In 2016, the aerodrome reported 1,957 aircraft movements over a period of 14 months.
 Many of these aircraft movements were for transporting trampers to or from the Heaphy Track.
 The Chair reported that only around one-third of pilots were paying the landing fees.